Are you pregnant and wondering how to break the news at work? You’re not alone. Many women worry about how the news will

 When Should I Announce My Pregnancy at Work?

 It is entirely up to you when you want to announce your pregnancy.
 Most women choose to wait until after the first trimester when their risk of miscarriage drops significantly.
-This helps avoid awkward, uncomfortable, or intimate personal conversations in the event that you do have a miscarriage within the first 13 weeks.
+This helps avoid awkward, uncomfortable, or intimate personal conversations in the event that you have a miscarriage within the first 13 weeks.

-However, you may choose to disclose your pregnancy to your supervisor earlier if you are suffering from severe morning sickness that is interfering with your job performance.
+However, you may choose to disclose your pregnancy to your supervisor earlier if you suffer from severe morning sickness that interferes with your job performance.
 While you may not be ready to share your condition widely with the whole office, sharing on a need-to-know basis may be necessary.

-If you’re not one to make a dramatic announcement or you have your reasons for wanting to hide your pregnancy for as long as possible, you may again consider notifying the “powers that be” earlier than sharing with the general public.
+If you’re not one to make a dramatic announcement or you have your reasons for wanting to hide your pregnancy for as long as possible, you may consider notifying the “powers that be” earlier than sharing with the general public.

-If you plan to take lengthy maternity leave, it takes quite a bit of planning and it is a common courtesy to notify coworkers who may be affected to give them a reasonable amount of time to plan for your absence.
+If you plan to take a lengthy maternity leave, it takes quite a bit of planning, so it is a common courtesy to notify coworkers who may be affected to give them a reasonable amount of time to plan for your absence.

 Give At Least A Month

 How Can I Hide My Pregnancy at Work?

-If you’re not ready to share your good news, it’s generally fairly easy to hide your first-trimester bump, if you even have one, with loose clothes.
+If you’re not ready to share your good news, it’s generally easy to hide your first-trimester bump, if you even have one, with loose clothes.
 But what about the other symptoms?

 How do you hide some of the more subtle pregnancy symptoms that may be a dead giveaway?

-- Skipping the coffee: Whether you’re avoiding caffeine in early pregnancy or just lost your taste for the stuff thanks to a food aversion, simply fill a coffee travel mug with water.
-You need to stay hydrated, anyway — and your coworkers will be none the wiser you’re actually skipping your morning joe.
+- Skipping coffee: Whether you’re avoiding caffeine in early pregnancy or just lost your taste for the stuff, thanks to a food aversion, simply fill a coffee travel mug with water.
+You need to stay hydrated, anyway — and your coworkers will be none the wiser that you’re actually skipping your morning joe.